ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/hpc-qa.md

 * If you still run into errors logging into the cluster, please submit a general research request [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).

+>__I am receiving a "Host key change" or "Host key verification failed" error when logging in after the February 2026 maintenance.__

+This is expected following the OS upgrade performed during the February 2026 maintenance.
+The login node host keys changed, so your local SSH client flags the mismatch.

+* **Standard login (password-based):** Simply type `yes` (or click "Accept") when prompted to verify and save the new host key.
+* **SSH key users:** You need to remove the old entry from your local `known_hosts` file.
+Delete or clear the `~/.ssh/known_hosts` file on your local machine and then retry logging in.

 > __I am a student in a PI group.
 How can I request for Pinnacles and/or MERCED  cluster access?__

 You can start the [step-1](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4) access process, but in order to receive an account, you need approval from a UC Merced PI.
 Every account on Pinnacles is associated with that of a faculty PI.
 If you are requesting MERCED cluster access you must attach a valid COA number, to the ticket process, this COA number is usually distributed by the PI.